stevenoivo03-bit/Cybersecurity-Learning-Journey/README.md

 ### Computer Architecture Layer
  ## Key takeaways
  * Abstraction - To take a relatively complex system and simplify it for our use.
+ * Under the hood - The underlying implementation of a technology
  * Computer has four main layers
    1. Hardware - Physical components of the computer
    2. Operating System - Allows hardware to communicate with the system